 Apart from course authoring, EdApp can also help you apply the spaced repetition strategy to your sales training program.
 Their Brain Boost spaced repetition tool uses the highly-regarded Supermemo SM-2 interval algorithm, which can automatically create interactive quizzes based on your previous sales course content.
-Any learners who have yet to complete their courses will receive their assessment at a predetermined interval, at least until the information is locked into their long-term memory.
+Any learners who have yet to complete their online courses will receive their assessment at a predetermined interval, at least until the information is locked into their long-term memory.

 6. Gamify your sales course content

 Another sales training technique to consider is gamification, or the process of turning your educational content into something more fun, exciting, and instantly motivating.
 Not to be misdirected, it’s not meant to distract your sales team from playing video or mobile games.
 Gamification is more about infusing various gaming elements into your course content, so learning won’t feel like classroom learning.
 Sales reps already have a lot on their plates, and the last thing they need from you is another work task on top of their regular sales calls and customer support.
 Once you’ve gamified your content, training will feel like they’re only playing smartphone games.

 EdApp’s gamification tools can lend you a hand in integrating game elements into your sales training.
 This learning management system also has a range of existing gamified templates, so basically, all you need to bring is your sales knowledge, questions, and answers.
 Feel free to combine them with leaderboards, point scores, and real prizing to foster healthy competition among your sales team and improve the likelihood of knowledge retention.